 Purpose: They now want to know if you think that you would be a good fit for their particular program, and why.
 Every interviewer wants to know if there is a special reason why you applied to their program.

 Response Strategy: Know all the “buzz words” from the website, etc., but use them as throwaways only, if at all.
 Focus more on personal things (had good personal relationships and experiences here, live in the community, location, research strengths, etc.).
+If you or your family members contributed to the community in any way, make sure to let your interviewer know.
+People like paying back kindness with kindness!

 What you want to convey (without saying) is that you know that there are “better” programs out there in some respects, but that this program is a better fit for you in X, Y, Z ways.